Purdue University White Lodging-J.W. Marriott, Jr. School of Hospitality and Tourism Management: A Brief History

 In 1926, the Department of Home Economics became the School of Home Economics, and Institutional Management became its own department.
 From there, the hospitality and tourism programs took off, adding “Tea Room” services in 1954 and merchandising, selling and lodging classes in 1960.

 In 1973, the Department of Institutional Management was renamed Restaurant, Hotel, and Institutional Management (RHI), not becoming Hospitality and Tourism Management until 2000.
-In 2010, the School of Hospitality and Tourism Management joined the newly formed College of Health and Human Sciences.
+In 2010, HTM joined the newly formed College of Health and Human Sciences.

 The Department of Consumer Science was founded in 1976 by combining three former departments within the School of Consumer and Family Sciences: Clothing and Textiles; Home Management and Family Economics; and Housing, Equipment, and Environmental Design.

-Today, the School of Hospitality and Tourism Management has been ranked as a global leader with state-of-the-art facilities and real-world learning opportunities to prepare students for careers in a variety of fields.
+Today, the White Lodging-J.W.
+Marriott, Jr. School of Hospitality and Tourism Management has been ranked as a global leader with state-of-the-art facilities and real-world learning opportunities to prepare students for careers in a variety of fields.